-Personal factors—like previous traumatic exposure, age, and gender—can affect whether or not a person will develop PTSD.
+Personal factors—like previous traumatic exposure, age and gender—can affect whether a person will develop PTSD.
 What happens after the traumatic event is also important.
 Stress can make PTSD more likely, while social support can make it less likely.

 What Are the Symptoms of PTSD?

 PTSD symptoms usually start soon after the traumatic event, but they may not appear until months or years later.
 They also may come and go over many years.
 If the symptoms last longer than 4 weeks, cause you great distress, or interfere with your work or home life, you might have PTSD.

 There are 4 types of PTSD symptoms.
 To be diagnosed with PTSD, you need to have each type. but they may not be exactly the same for everyone.
-Each person experiences symptoms in their own way.
+That said, everyone experiences symptoms in their own way.

 - Reliving the event (also called re-experiencing symptoms).
 Memories of the traumatic event can come back at any time.
 They can feel very real and scary.
 For example:

 - You may have nightmares.

 - You may feel like you are going through the event again.
 This is called a flashback.